 More information about Armenia is available on the Armenia Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Armenia in 1992, following Armenia’s independence from the Soviet Union.
-The United States is committed to helping Armenia strengthen democratic institutions and foster sustainable economic growth.
-The United States supports efforts to peacefully resolve the Nagorno-Karabakh conflict through the OSCE Minsk Group process and promote regional stability, peace, and prosperity.
+The United States established diplomatic relations with Armenia in 1992, following its independence from the Soviet Union.
+The United States is committed to helping Armenia strengthen democratic institutions and foster sustainable and inclusive economic growth.
+The United States strongly supports efforts to pursue a lasting and sustainable political solution to the Nagorno-Karabakh conflict through the OSCE Minsk Group Co-Chairs and promote regional stability, peace, and prosperity.

 U.S. Assistance to Armenia